neongreen/agent/README.md

 # This can be used to enforce specific rules or guidelines for completed implementations.
 judge-extra-prompt = ""
 ```

+## Dev notes

+To run from source locally, get Mise and then `mise run run` will run the agent.

 ## License